Richie Laryea: Nottingham Forest

 On January 8, 2022, EFL Championship club Nottingham Forest signed Laryea on a transfer from Toronto FC, signing a three-and-a-half-year contract.
 After featuring only sparingly in Forest's matchday squads during his first few months, Laryea made his debut on April 18 against West Bromwich Albion, as a second-half substitute for Djed Spence in an eventual 4–0 victory.

 Loans to Toronto and Vancouver

 In August 2022, he returned on loan to Toronto FC until the end of June 2023.
 To complete the transaction, Toronto sent $225,000 in General Allocation Money to FC Dallas and $125,000 in General Allocation Money to FC Cincinnati to acquire the top spot in the MLS Allocation Order.

 On August 2, 2023, Laryea was loaned to Canadian MLS side Vancouver Whitecaps FC.
 In January 2024, it was confirmed that Laryea's move would not be made permanent, and that his time with the club had ended.

+Reflecting on his spell with Nottingham Forest, Laryea later described it as "a lot of pressure, a lot of stress", saying it taught him to focus on small details, match "margins", and block out outside noise.